 - If furniture has sharp corners, use corner protectors to prevent your child from hurting their head.

-A baby’s skin is much thinner than an adult’s and will burn much more easily.
-This means you need to take extra care at bathtime.
+A baby’s skin burns more easily than an adult's.
+This means you need to take extra care to avoid burns and scalds.

-- Babies will grab at brightly coloured objects, such as mugs.
+- Babies and toddlers will grab at brightly coloured objects, such as mugs.
 If you’re having a hot drink, put it down before you hold your baby.
-Keep hot drinks well away from all young children – even older toddlers.
-A hot drink can still scald 20 minutes after it was made.
+Keep hot drinks well away from all young children.
+A hot drink can still scald 15 minutes after it was made.

-- After warming a bottle of milk, shake the bottle well and test the temperature of the milk by placing a few drops on the inside of your wrist before feeding.
+- After warming a bottle of formula, shake the bottle well and test the temperature by placing a few drops on the inside of your wrist before feeding.
 It should feel lukewarm, not hot.

 - Toddlers will play with anything they can reach, so keep matches and lighters out of young children’s sight and reach.